MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 For technical reasons we recommend this location with one required implementation, developer need to freeze menus once users get closer with opposite hand to interact with menu, this will avoid jitteriness from overlapping hands, and also allows for fast targeting of buttons.

-HoloLens 2 cameras identify hands accurately when they are separate from each other, any overlapping hands can cause hand menus move away from the anchor location
+HoloLens 2 cameras identify hands accurately when they are separate from each other, any overlapping hands can cause hand menus move away from the anchor location.

 [Read more about the optimal button size](interactable-object.md)

-## Suboptimal positions
+## Menu positions that are not recommended
 We have done user research with different menus layouts and locations, the following menu locations are **NOT recommended**, find the cons of each study below:

 ![Above arm](images/AboveArm.gif)